Vermeer 's Painting in the Context of the Dutch Golden Age of Painting

 One Vermeer writer creatively asserted that "women dominated the life of Vermeer" citing along with the choice of his motives personal conditions such as a strong-willed mother-in-law, a wife, who relentlessly bore the artist a new child after another, a household of daughters and at least one maid.
 On the basis of the treatment of his subjects others have psychoanalyzed him as a "person who is afraid of women" or as a "distant father."
-However, it is far more likely that the unusual proportion of women in the painter 's oeuvre reflects a consciously elaborated artistic goal rather than hidden psychological or personal motives although his treatment of them is unmistakably empathetic.
+However, it is far more likely that the unusual proportion of women in the painter 's oeuvre reflects a consciously elaborated artistic goal rather than hidden psychological or personal motives, although his treatment of them is unmistakably empathetic (fig. 3 & 4).

-From both an anthropological viewpoint, the home had acquired enormous importance in the second half of the 17th-century Netherlands.
+From both an anthropological viewpoint, the home had acquired enormous importance in the second half of the seventeenth-century Netherlands.
 Scenes of Dutch domesticity flourished and women were among the most frequently depicted subjects.
 This new household became the responsibility and spiritual realm of the woman while the public world, divided cleanly from it for the first time, belonged to the male.
 These painted interiors display women engaged in homemaking, housewifery and nurturing, all fundamental values connected with the virtues of family life.
-However, unlike his colleagues, Vermeer represented no families, children or elderly people (except for bit parts in the View of Delft and The Little Street).
+However, unlike his colleagues, Vermeer represented no families, children or elderly people .
 Notable as well is the conspicuous lack of hearths, cupboards, cradles and beds that would have certainly been present in the artist 's living quarters.5

 Vermeer depicted works which "signal new standards of upper bourgeois feminine conduct, either by showing women at cultivated leisure (playing musical instruments) or by emphasizing their literacy (pictorial tradition suggests the letters his women read are about love; they also speak to a burgeoning ideal of the educated domestic woman)."6 His preoccupation with women has been cited as one of the reasons for the meteoric rise in his popularity in the 20th century.